dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 6. You cannot use the relational operators with string group codes; use wild-card tests instead.

-About Logical Grouping of Selection Filter Tests (AutoLISP).
+#### About Logical Grouping of Selection Filter Tests (AutoLISP)

 You can define test groups with nested Boolean expressions to filter objects from a selection set created with ssget.
 The following table lists the grouping operators that you can use to filter selection sets:

 1『过滤器里用布尔逻辑运算。』